Coach Profiles

 • Joanna Millington

-• BTF Level 1 & BC Group ride leadership Level 1
+BTF Level 1 (Foundation Coach) & BC Group Ride leadership Level 1

 I tried my first triathlon eight years ago and loved the adrenaline and thrill from the actual race day so much, it became my new hobby.
 I’ve always been a keen swimmer but only started road cycling in order to try out triathlon.
 Maybe ironically, cycling is now my strongest discipline, although hands down, open-water sea swimming is my favorite – especially on a sunny winter day with my tri-club swim buddies, out in those rolling winter waves.
 Ahh bliss.